Yazidi genocide: Classification as a genocide

-Timeline table
+Timeline

-International responses
+International reactions

-ISIL's atrocities against Yazidis were strongly condemned by prominent Islamic scholars and Muslim organizations.
+IS's atrocities against Yazidis were strongly condemned by prominent Islamic scholars and Muslim organizations.

-Western military intervention
+Western-led military intervention

 On 7 August 2014, U.S. President Barack Obama ordered targeted airstrikes on IS militants and emergency air relief for the Yazidis.
 Airstrikes began on 8 August.
-(See American-led intervention in Iraq (2014–present)#Obama authorizes airstrikes.)
+(See US-led intervention in Iraq (2014–2021)#Obama's decision for airstrikes.)

 On 8 August 2014, the US asserted that the systematic destruction of the Yazidi people by the Islamic State was genocide.

 President Barack Obama had authorized the attacks to protect Yazidis but also Americans and Iraqi minorities.
 President Obama gave an assurance that no troops would be deployed for combat.
 Along with the airstrikes of 9 August, the US airdropped 3,800 gallons of water and 16,128 MREs.
 Following these actions, the United Kingdom and France stated that they also would begin airdrops.

 On 10 August 2014, at approximately 2:15 a.m.
 ET, the US carried out five additional airstrikes on armed vehicles and a mortar position, enabling 20,000–30,000 Yazidi Iraqis to flee into Syria and later be rescued by Kurdish forces.
 The Kurdish forces then provided shelter for the Yazidis in Dohuk.

 On 13 August 2014, fewer than 20 United States Special Forces troops stationed in Irbil along with British Special Air Service troops visited the area near Mount Sinjar to gather intelligence and plan the evacuation of approximately 30,000 Yazidis still trapped on Mount Sinjar.
 One hundred and twenty-nine additional US military personnel were deployed to Irbil to assess and provide a report to President Obama.
 The United States Central Command also reported that a seventh airdrop was conducted and that to date, 114,000 meals and more than 35,000 gallons of water had been airdropped to the displaced Yazidis in the area.

-In a statement on 14 August 2014, The Pentagon said that the 20 US personnel who had visited the previous day had concluded that a rescue operation was probably unnecessary since there was less danger from exposure or dehydration and the Yazidis were no longer believed to be at risk of attack from ISIL.
+In a statement on 14 August 2014, The Pentagon said that the 20 US personnel who had visited the previous day had concluded that a rescue operation was probably unnecessary since there was less danger from exposure or dehydration and the Yazidis were no longer believed to be at risk of attack from IS.
 Estimates also stated that 4,000 to 5,000 people remained on the mountain, with nearly half of which being Yazidi herders who lived there before the siege.

 Kurdish officials and Yazidi refugees stated that thousands of young, elderly, and disabled individuals on the mountain were still vulnerable, with the governor of Kurdistan's Dahuk province, Farhad Atruchi, saying that the assessment was "not correct" and that although people were suffering, "the international community is not moving".